mholling/dnt900/README.md

 Data transmissions to and from remote radios are implemented using a virtual tty device for each non-local radio on the network.
 Loading the line discipline causes the network to be interrogated for information on all radios in the network.
 In our example, we get the following:

-    $ ls -l /dev/ttyAMA0*
+    $ ls -l /dev/ttyDNT*
-    crw-rw-rw- 1 root uucp 204, 64 Jan  1  1970 /dev/ttyAMA0
-    crw-rw-rw- 1 root uucp 248,  0 Apr 16 15:25 /dev/ttyAMA0.0
+    crw-rw-rw- 1 root uucp 248,  0 Apr 16 15:25 /dev/ttyDNT0

-Here, `/dev/ttyAMA0.0` is a new tty representing the remote radio with MAC address `0x00165E`.
+Here, `/dev/ttyDNT0` is a new tty representing the remote radio with MAC address `0x00165E`.
 We can send data to the remote radio by writing to the new tty.
 For example:

-    $ echo "hello, world" > /dev/ttyAMA0.0
+    $ echo "hello, world" > /dev/ttyDNT0

 We may also use the same file to read any data sent by the remote radio:

-    $ cat /dev/ttyAMA0.0
+    $ cat /dev/ttyDNT0

 Since there is no data transmission to and from the local radio, the original tty is used for transmitting broadcast messages (which are sent to all radios on the network, at a considerably slower rate).
 For example, we can broadcast data to all remotes as follows: